fjoyce/gala-seed-rain/README.md

 -  double check dplyr/ggplot2 code

--change to standard sidebar layout, with inputs in sidebar (no shinydashboard needed)
+-  change to standard sidebar layout, with inputs in sidebar (no shinydashboard needed)

 # Rain-Forest-Data